Board of Directors

 Michelle McClatchie

 Michelle’s passion for Vipassana meditation first began in 2012.
 Through her own meditation practice, joining the Flagstaff Insight Meditation community and attending numerous retreats she experienced a personal transformation which inspired a strong desire to teach and share this practice with others.
 In 2016 she earned a Certification in Mindfulness Facilitation through UCLA and is now an Internationally Certified Mindfulness Teacher.
 She also works in private practice as a Counselor, specializing in Mindfulness-based Cognitive Therapy and offers Introduction to Mindfulness classes throughout the Flagstaff community.
-You can visit her website at www.manymindfulmoments.com Michelle is an avid outdoors woman and loves to get out in Nature with friends and her two dogs.
+Michelle is an avid outdoors woman and loves to get out in Nature with friends and her two dogs.
 She lives with a bright and grateful heart and is dedicated to sharing kindness, compassion and wisdom with all those she meets.
+You can visit her website at www.manymindfulmoments.com michellemcclatchie@protonmail.com

 Sarah Hsia